 Whereas, no legislation has been enacted to establish a dedicated trust for these funds, the accrued liability remains unfunded.
-However, during 2012, in an effort to mitigate possible future rate impact related to any enacted legislation, the Authority has established an undedicated reserve for this purpose.
-As of May 31, 2019 and 2018, the undedicated reserve is \$54.2 million and \$35.2 million, respectively.
+However, during 2012, to mitigate possible future rate impact related to any enacted legislation, the Authority has established an undedicated reserve for this purpose.
+As of May 31, 2020 and 2019, the undedicated reserve is \$71.6 million and \$54.2 million, respectively.